ItradeLQ/post-install-config/README.md

 <a href="https://imgur.com/Cbo36IX"><img src="https://i.imgur.com/Cbo36IX.png" title="source: imgur.com" /></a>
 </p>
 <p>
-The ticket gets associated with a department, and that specific department will take care the ticket
+The ticket gets associated with a department, and that specific department will take care of the ticket

-Admin Panel -> Agents -> Departments
-Add new department>System Administrator
+Admin Panel -> Agents -> Departments -> Add new department -> System Administrator

 </p>
 <br />